andi-s0106/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute adds execute permissions for the owner of file hello

 6-multiple_permissions add executable permission for the owner and group, and reading for other users

+7-everybody adds execution permission for all users to the file hello